tellor-io/telliot/README.md

     Mining also requires submitting on-chain transactions on Ethereum.
 These transactions cost gas (ETH) and can sometimes be signifiant if the cost of gas on EThereum is high (i.e. the network is clogged).
 Please reach out to the community to find the best tips for keeping gas costs under control or at least being aware of the costs.

     If you are building a competing client, please contact us.
-The miner specifications are off-chain and a the validity of the mining process hinges on the consensus of the Tellor community to determine what proper values are.
+The miner specifications are off-chain and the validity of the mining process hinges on the consensus of the Tellor community to determine what proper values are.
 Competing clients that change different pieces run the risk of being disputed by the commmunity.

     There is no guaruntee of profit from mining.

     There is no promise that Tellor Tributes currently hold or will ever hold any value.

-Please join our Discord for more information and community updates.

-#### Contributors<a name="contributors"> </a>

-This repository is maintained by the Tellor team - [www.tellor.io](https://www.tellor.io)

 #### Copyright
 Tellor Inc. 2019

+This repository is maintained by the Tellor team - [www.tellor.io](https://www.tellor.io)